yw110-1/INDE-577/Supervised Learning/Perceptron/README.md

 # Perceptron
-In this sub-repository we will introduced a specific type of single neuron model called the perceptron.
+In this sub-repository, I will introduce a specific type of single neuron model called the perceptron.

 ## Algorithm
 A perceptron is the simplest neural network, one that is comprised of just one neuron.